nirdeshkumar02/Flask_Blog_Application/Readme.md

 - static: This directory contains the css files.
 - templates: This directory has the html files helps to render ui.
+- form.py: It works as model definition where we put required fields with required data types and check for validation also.
+- flaskblog.py: The main file where all routes are define.

 ## To Run the Application: